+Highlights

-Readiness Highlights How prepared are the region's residents for the 21st century economy?
+How prepared are the region's residents for the 21st century economy?

-- There is a skills and education gap for many people of color, with the share of future jobs requiring at least an associate's degree in the state being higher than the proportion of people with the requisite education level in the region.
-Fewer than 35 percent of the region's African American and Latino populations have an associate's degree or higher. - Education levels differ dramatically among immigrant groups.
-For example, South and East Asian immigrants have high education levels and Pacific Islander, Mexican, and Central American immigrants have lower education levels. - Educational attainment and pursuit of it has increased dramatically for youth of color.
-However, while the number of disconnected youth has decreased, youth of color are still less likely to finish high school. - Communities of color are facing significant health challenges, with seven out of ten of the region's African Americans and Latinos obese or overweight.
+- There is a skills and education gap for people of color, with the share of future jobs requiring at least an associate's degree in the state being higher than the proportion of people with the requisite education level in the region. - Education levels differ dramatically among immigrant groups.
+For example, South and East Asian immigrants have high education levels and Southeast Asian, Mexican, and Central American immigrants have relatively low levels of education. - Educational attainment and pursuit of it has increased dramatically for youth of color.
+However, youth of color are still far less likely to finish high school than their White counterparts. - Communities of color are facing significant health challenges, with over 68 percent of the region's African Americans and Latinos obese or overweight.